AC Blowing Warm Air: A Lowcountry Diagnostic and Repair Guide

 Ranges sourced from Angi’s 2026 HVAC repair cost guide and HomeGuide; they serve as the buyer’s-guide range for residential AC service pricing across the southeastern U.S. Refrigerant pricing has shifted since the 2025 R-454B transition.
 Industry surveys including the Air Conditioning Contractors of America (ACCA) annual member benchmark track national HVAC repair pricing.

 Warm-air diagnostic calls are bread-and-butter Lowcountry HVAC work, and the right repair starts with a technician who has seen the salt-air corrosion patterns, the Cane Bay builder-grade systems hitting year ten, and the older Mount Pleasant homes whose ductwork was sized before high-humidity loads were the design constraint.
-Coastal Air Plus dispatches techs from a local team — same trucks, same names, same phone — backed by the inventory and warranty depth of a long-tenured regional operation.
-The same dispatch line covers Columbia and the Midlands, where humidity runs lower than on the coast but the diagnostic logic on warm-air output is the same.
+Coastal Carolina Comfort dispatches techs from a local team — same trucks, same names, same phone — backed by the inventory and warranty depth of a long-tenured regional operation.

 Happy clients across the Lowcountry